percona/percona-server/doc/source/release-notes/Percona-Server-5.6.40-84.0.rst

 * A data race was fixed in minicron utility of the PerconaFT, as a contribution by Rik Prohaska.
 Bug fixed :psbug:`4281`.

-* Row count and cardinality decrease to zero took place after long-running ``REPLACE`` load, ending up with full table scans for any action.
-Bug fixed :psbug:`4296`.

 Other Bugs Fixed
 ================